CameronBodine/PINGInstaller/ArcGIS_install_run_notes.md

 6) `pip install pyproj --force`

 PINGMapper should be ready to go!
-When you want to us PM:
+When you want to use PM:

 1) Go to "Start" > "All" > "ArcGIS" > "Python Command Prompt"
 2) `activate ping`